 Password requirements have become more and more complex.
 So has the methods for a site to deem your password strong.
 You may have to include at least eight characters, numbers, and symbols, and use upper and lowercase letters.
 These passwords are often difficult to remember, and you are prone to errors when typing them.
 Once again, this hinders the User Experience.

 As you can see, User Security measures can go against some of the UX principles we saw earlier, such as usability and credibility.
 However, as we’ll see below, there are ways to prevent this from happening.

-Now that we know what the main issues are, how do we navigate them?
-Well, just like anything relating to UX, it's all about focusing on the user.
+Now that we know the main issues, how do we navigate them?
+Well, just like anything relating to UX, it’s all about focusing on the user.
 Here are five tips to make User Experience and User Security work together and not against each other.

 We all remember using a four or six-digit code to unlock our phones.
-Many people would use easy passwords like "1234" or "000000," so it was easier to remember.
+Many people would use easy passwords like “1234” or “000000,” making them easier to remember.
 This was clearly a considerable security risk.
 However, today we have biometric authentication.
 As a result, we can securely unlock our phones with a touch of our thumb.
 There is also facial recognition, voice recognition, and eye-based authentication.

 Another great example is Apple’s “Find my iPhone” feature.

-Apple, however, won't force you to prove that you are you to help you find your phone.
-If you get worried about security, don't stress!
-You will only be able to access the "Find my iPhone" page.
-This means others can't use this as a trick to access your data.
+Apple, however, won’t force you to prove that you are you to help you find your phone.
+If you get worried about security, don’t stress!
+You can only access the “Find my iPhone” page.
+This means others can’t use this as a trick to access your data.
 Apple also sends you a notification to let you know someone is trying to access your account.

 Coordinating User Experience Design and User Security can be challenging.
 Yet, it is far from impossible!
-Thinking about the user's needs always pays off.
-We hope to give you a clear idea of how to make UX and User Security work for you—and the user, of course.
+Thinking about the user’s needs always pays off.
+We hope to give you a clear idea of how to make UX and User Security work for you—and your users, of course!